PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ntpq -p
 ```
 >[!Tip]
->This synchronization can take a long time after restarting the IndustrialPI 4.
-(5-6 min).
+>This synchronization can take a long time after restarting the IndustrialPI 4. (it can take up to 6 minutes).

 ## 8. WiFi configuration